jennyrhee/flood-events/docs/final-report.md

 ### 6.1.
 Future Direction

 The natural next step is to implement a multinomial model that can predict the type of flood event detected (e.g., Coastal Flood vs. Flash Flood vs. Flood, etc.).
-The binary model is fairly basic, and the ultimate goal would be to predict future flood events.
+The binary model is important to begin labeling our much larger meteorological data set, but the ultimate goal is to predict future flood events.
 This is an exceptionally difficult problem that many people have tried to solve.
-Future efforts would also include exploring additional features to strengthen the possibility of building a predictive model.
+Future efforts would specifically include adding labels to the data set where they are missing and exploring additional features to strengthen the possibility of building a predictive model.